Similan Islands Liveaboard Itinerary

 For the rest of the trip we will do sunset dives.
 Sunset dives can be the highlight of the trip as the feeding frenzies often happen just before the sun goes down.
 The sunset dive at Koh Tachai Pinnacle is a real favourite for the diving staff and something to look forward to.

-After the night dive, dinner is served and after that some people head straight to their cabins, others prefer to relax on deck having a beer and talking about the days dives and discussing what adventures they hope to have on tomorrows dives.
+After the night dive, dinner is served.
+Some people then head straight to their cabins, others prefer to relax on deck while having a beer and talking about the days diving and what they hope is in store for rest of the trip.

-As is typical on a four day cruise, there is no beach visit on Day 3 as we will most likely be all the way out at Richelieu Rock.
-You will have the chance to just relax on the boat.
-This is where having a nice big liveaboard really comes in beautifully.
-There’s always plenty of room for everyone and the liveaboard itinerary allows for plenty of relaxation time around the Hallelujah.
+As is typical on a four day cruise, there is no beach visit on Day 3.
+By this point we will most likely be all the way out at Richelieu Rock.

-On the final day of our Similan Islands cruise, we will do 2 more dives and then return to our pier about 14:30.
-Get your last few photos (including the big group photo) and exchange your email and Facebook with your new diving buddies.
-Then finally, after some goodbyes, we will take you back to your hotel.
+On the final day of our Similan Islands cruise, we do 2 final dives and then return to our pier around 14:30.
+Get your last few photos (including the big group photo).
+Exchange emails or social media details with your new found dive buddies.
+Then finally, after some goodbyes, we take you back to your hotel.

 At Big Blue Diving Khao Lak, we try to provide you with all the information you need to make sure your diving holiday is everything you expect it to be.
-If there is any information about the MV Hallelujah, the Similan Islands or about Liveaboard diving in general, please feel free to ask.
-Just email us at info@bigbluedivingkhaolak.com
+If there is any information about the MV Blue Dolphin, the Similan Islands or about Liveaboard diving in general, please feel free to ask.
+Just email us.

 What else would you like to know?